coq/ceps/text/054-conditional-comments.md

 #[if("8.13" < COQ)] New Command.
 ```

 This would make it always possible to write backward compatible overlays for vernac files.
 One could also imagine a warning the user would enable when she decides to drop compatibility with a Coq version.
-If any condition is true (assuming a Coq version to drop) then the warning is raised and the user removed the line or tightens the bound.
+If any condition is true (assuming a Coq version to drop) then the warning is raised and the user removes the line or tightens the bound.

 ### Code generation